-If you have been injured in a tailgating accident here in North Carolina, call Riddle & Brantley at 1-800-525-7111 for a FREE, no-obligation consultation.
+If you have been injured in a tailgating accident here in North Carolina, contact Riddle & Brantley for a FREE, no-obligation consultation.
 You will not pay any attorney fees unless you receive compensation.

 Disclaimer: The results mentioned are intended to illustrate the type of cases handled by the firm.
 These results do not guarantee a similar outcome, and they should not be construed to constitute a promise or guarantee of a particular result in any particular case.
 Every case is different, and the outcome of any case depends upon a variety of factors unique to that case.